Guidebooks Errata Page

 Paperback ISBN 978-0-9536087-6-8

 Errata for the 5th edition will be added here when they are discovered.
-The guidebook was published in February 2020.
+The paper guidebook was published in February 2020, the E-book in June 2021.

 p.
 88 - Huascarán Sur.
-A new survey recently seen by the author suggests the height may b 6757m, this would make it the 5th highest in the Andes
+A new survey recently seen by the author suggests the height may be 6757m, this would make it the 5th highest in the Andes (paper edition only).

 p.252 - Mountain Info in Mendoza.
 Line 16.
 The Orviz address should be J.B.
-Justo 532 (as correctly stated lower down on the same page).
+Justo 532 (as correctly stated lower down on the same page (paper edition only).

 Paperback ISBN 978-0-9536087-4-4